Davide Grassi: Career

 He signed for Scottish Premier League side Dundee on 2 August 2012, subject to international clearance.
 He made his debut for the club in a 2–0 loss against St Mirren on 11 August 2012.
 Grassi would suffered a knee injury, having an operation, and resulted him out for six weeks Manager Barry Smith says he is not rushing for Grassi return from injury Eventually, Grassi made his return from injury in a 3–0 loss against Hibernian on 6 October 2012.
-After another appearance, Grassi once again suffered an injury after undergoing knee surgery again, resulted him out for two months.
-In February, Grassi made a recovery from injury and back in training.
+After another appearance, Grassi once again suffered an injury after undergoing knee surgery, which resulted in him being out for two months.
+In February, Grassi made a recovery from injury and was back in training.
 Later in the season, Dundee would soon suffer relegation to Scottish Championship and Grassi would be released by the club, making thirteen appearances in total.

 After leaving Dundee, Grassi moved to Cyprus by joining Aris Limassol, subject to a medical.
 One year later, he signed for VfL Osnabrück.

-In 2020, Grassi took over Aberdeen Side, Byron Boys Club.
-On 10 October of that year due to a string of injuries, Grassi made himself available as a player and started on the bench for a game against Lewis United.
+In 2020, Grassi took over the Aberdeen Side, the Byron Boys Club.
+On 10 October of that year, due to a string of injuries, Grassi made himself available as a player and started on the bench for a game against Lewis United.
 He substituted himself on in the 75th minute and helped keep a clean sheet in a 1–0 victory.
 Grassi continued to make himself available for the first team and scored the winner in a 2–1 win over Glentanner and was named Man of the Match.
 Grassi scored again in a 1–1 draw vs Middlefield Wasps in another Man of the Match performance.